FlorianWoelki/react-todo/README.md

 - [ ] Write tests
 - [x] Fix bug in text field
+- [ ] Check why deployment is not working
 - [ ] Add docker?
 - [ ] Add storage in the cloud